Mattia-Brt/Fine_tuning_LLM/README.md

 ## Repository:

 ### finetune.py
-Script used to launch finetuning of the selected model.Contains all passed and default parameters.
+Script used to launch finetuning of the selected model.
+Contains all passed and default parameters.
 *Output -> output/name_model/*
 ![Output:](img/output_lama.png)